jkyl/conv_reverb/conv_reverb/reverb_analysis/README.md

 ## Directories

-* output/: Directory containing exported reverb signature of impulse responses and generated plots.
+* <code>output/</code>: Directory containing exported reverb signature of impulse responses and generated plots.

 ## Files

-* example.py: Python script which automates impulse processing and showcases the reverb analysis.
+* <code>example.py</code>: Python script which automates impulse processing and showcases the reverb analysis.
-* impulse_processing.py: Python script to process and export reverb signature of impulse responses.
+* <code>impulse_processing.py</code>: Python script to process and export reverb signature of impulse responses.
-* impulses.csv: Csv file containing a list of the impulses in ../impulses/.
+* <code>impulses.csv</code>: Csv file containing a list of the impulses in <code>../impulses/</code>.
-* k_neighbors.py: Python script that implements a k-nearest neighbors analysis for frequency spectra.
+* <code>k_neighbors.py</code>: Python script that implements a k-nearest neighbors analysis for frequency spectra.
-* reverb_analysis.py: Python script that performs recognition of the reverb signature in a wet sound.
+* <code>reverb_analysis.py</code>: Python script that performs recognition of the reverb signature in a wet sound.
-* test_reverb_analysis.py: Python script that tests the accuracy of the reverb analysis algorithm.
+* <code>test_reverb_analysis.py</code>: Python script that tests the accuracy of the reverb analysis algorithm.

 ## tl;dr